jameshughes89/cs101/site/topics/strings/strings.rst

     :class: activity

     In Colab:
         #.
 Assign a string to some variable and print it out
         #.
 After running the code, type the name of the variable
         #.
 Press ``.`` (period)
         #.
 Wait (or press space, or tab, or ctrl-space

-    You should see a menu pop up that looks like the following
+    You should see a menu pop up that looks like the following:

     .. image:: methods2.png